 Now, let us take a deeper look into these three different suppression systems.
 To discover them more in-depth, you can click the name of each system to be directed to each site.
 With perhaps the most vibrant logo of the three systems, the PIRANHA Restaurant Wet Agent Fire Suppression system is a fixed, automatic system that releases both wet and dry agents.
 It is engineered with a design that protects nearly every major appliance and the part that is a fire hazard.
 The system is totally usable in all commercial kitchens throughout every major sector where one might be found – including airports and nursing homes.
 The very important wet chemical regulated release is the ANSUL AUTOMAN.
 Besides supplying the parts to PIRANHA, ANSUL actually offers the R-102 Restaurant Fire Suppression System as a direct competitor and supplier to PIRANHA.

-ANSUL boasts the statistics as the number one provider of commercial fire prevention products.
+ANSUL claims its the number one provider of commercial fire prevention products.
 The sheer fact that PIRANHA incorporates competitor innovation into their product is a great sales point in favor of the quality one might receive from the R-102 Restaurant Fire Suppression System.
-An obvious offer from the R-102 that the PIRANHA cannot boast is that it is offered in two designs.
+A distinct offer from the R-102 that the PIRANHA cannot claim is that the R-102 is offered in two designs.
 One design is Appliance Specific, which means the system is arranged in a custom way for each appliance under its protection.
-The other design is an overlapping design where the nozzles are arranged to overlap each other range in order to provide a complete “fire-free” area within a group of appliances.
+The other model is an overlapping design where the nozzles are arranged to overlap each other, which provides a complete “fire-free” area within a group of appliances.
 The R-102 offers a low pH suppression agent and also a 5-year warranty.

-There is another competitor currently offering a quality UL 300 fire suppression system, that we are experienced in providing fire suppression system repair.
+There is another competitor currently offering a quality UL 300 fire suppression system that Majestic is experienced in providing fire suppression system repair.
 The Pyro-Chem Kitchen Knight II Restaurant Fire Suppression System.
-This product has a 3-year warranty backing it and offers good service plans with great upfront information through presentations and user-friendly online experience.
+This product has a 3-year warranty and offers excellent service plans with great upfront information through presentations and user-friendly online experience.
 A side-by-side comparison shows too many similarities with any real differences being in the physical presentation and part aesthetics.
-ANSUL is a well-known name, but even though PIRANHA products use ANSUL products that only really means PIRANHA is a quality option.
-The Kitchen Knight II detailed information that makes the initial interface with the product pleasant and easily understandable.
+ANSUL is a well-known name, but even though PIRANHA products use ANSUL products, that only really means PIRANHA is a quality option.

-At the end of the day, any product your restaurant team chooses for its kitchen hood and duct fire suppression system is a step in the right direction, especially when you have Majestic to take care of fire suppression system repair.
-Talk with individual dealers for more specific information and first-hand assistance in the process.
-Restaurant fire safety can be a huge financial burden that affects the livelihood of individuals and communities alike.
+Any product your restaurant team chooses for its kitchen hood and duct fire suppression system is a step in the right direction, especially when you have Majestic to take care of fire suppression system repair.
+Talk with or sales representatives for more specific information and first-hand assistance.
 Buy a UL 300 compliant fire suppression system right away.

 Given the often razor-thin margins of restaurant operations, foregoing the cost and inconvenience of installing, maintaining, and/or updating a restaurant fire suppression system may appeal to many restaurant owners.
 This is especially true if and when the local restaurant fire safety code does not require that an existing kitchen suppression system is a compliant UL 300 fire suppression system.
 The chances of being one of the 0.8-1.1% of restaurants that actually experience an accidental or uncontrolled fire requiring intervention from the local fire department each year may feel slim.
 By comparison, the financial burden of installing and maintaining the best-fit and most effective kitchen hood fire suppression system may feel unjustifiably high.